viscom-ulm/Net2Vis/README.md

 2. Within the 'backend' folder, issue python3 server.py

 The frontend is a react application that can be started as follows:
-1. cd into the ''netviz folder
+1. cd into the 'netviz' folder
 2. npm install
 3. npm start

+## Acknolegements

+This work was funded by the Carl-Zeiss-Scholarship for Ph.D. students.